-- 14. The next Fire and Rescue Leadership Essentials course will take place between Wednesday 9 November - Thursday 10 November at Warwick Conference Centre.
-The course is fully subsidised and aims to provide an induction to the fire sector and is a great opportunity to network with other fire members, so new fire authority members as well as existing members are encouraged to attend. - 15.
-The objectives of the course are for delegates to: - Develop a comprehensive understanding of the fire sector, including clarity on duties and responsibilities and develop skills around leadership in FRAs. - Develop skills around leadership in FRAs.
+- 14. The LGAs Annual Fire Conference and Exhibition 2023 will be held on Tuesday 7th and Wednesday 8th March 2023 in Nottingham.
+More details on topics and speakers will follow in due course.
+Please get in touch with Rebecca Johnson if you have suggestions for the conference agenda rebecca.johnson@local.gov.uk. - 15.
+The next Fire and Rescue Leadership Essentials course will take place between Wednesday 9 November - Thursday 10 November at Warwick Conference Centre.
+The course is fully subsidised and aims to provide an induction to the fire sector and is a great opportunity to network with other fire members, so new fire authority members as well as existing members are encouraged to attend. - 16.
+The objectives of the course are for delegates to: - Develop a comprehensive understanding of the fire sector, including clarity on duties and responsibilities and develop skills around leadership in FRAs. - Develop skills around leadership in FRAs. - Gain a thorough understanding of scrutiny and governance in FRAs and practical skills to apply that understanding.

-- Gain a thorough understanding of scrutiny and governance in FRAs and practical skills to apply that understanding. - Improve knowledge of the key strategic issues facing the sector, including fire reform, building safety, the fire inspections regime and issues around culture, inclusion and diversity in the fire sector. - Improve knowledge of the key strategic issues facing the sector, including fire reform, building safety, the fire inspections regime and issues around culture, inclusion and diversity in the fire sector. - 16.
-For more information or to book, contact Grace Collins 020 7664 3054 or grace.collins@local.gov.uk

-Fire Inclusion and Diversity Member Champions Network

-- 17. We encourage authorities who are in the process of reviewing outside appointments post elections to make sure that they have a representative on the Committee's Member Champions Network.
-The network brings together elected representatives who are responsible for diversity and inclusion issues on their fire and rescue authorities to develop skills to challenge their services to improve in this area. - 18.
-The LGA's Fire Diversity and Inclusion Champions Network is due to meet again later in the year and we would like to hear from Members any suggestions for topics that the champions network could cover ahead of the next meeting in the Autumn.
-Please get in touch with Rebecca Johnson for further information Rebecca.johnson@local.gov.uk.
+- Improve knowledge of the key strategic issues facing the sector, including fire reform, building safety, the fire inspections regime and issues around culture, inclusion, and diversity in the fire sector. - Improve knowledge of the key strategic issues facing the sector, including fire reform, building safety, the fire inspections regime and issues around culture, inclusion, and diversity in the fire sector. - 17.
+For more information or to book, contact Grace Collins 020 7664 3054 or grace.collins@local.gov.uk - 18.
+The Fire Diversity and Inclusion Champions Network is due to meet on 23 November between 10am and 12pm.
+This will be a virtual meeting held on Teams and will be chaired by Dr Fiona Twycross who has been reappointed as FSMC Equalities Advocate.
+The topic of the next session will be on the role of scrutiny in driving improvement. - 19.
+The network brings together elected representatives who are responsible for diversity and inclusion issues on their fire and rescue authorities to develop skills to challenge their services to improve in this area.
+We encourage authorities who are in the process of reviewing outside appointments post elections to make sure that they have a representative on the Committee's Member Champions Network. - 20.
+Please let Rebecca Johnson know if you would like to be added to the Champions Network mailing list by emailing rebecca.johnson@local.gov.uk.